artsiom-burkun/DropCalendar/README.md

 If you do not require all of this functionality, simply remove it and change the appropriate code.

-Also, you'll want to change all the references of 'dropCalendar' to whatever the name of your component is.
+Also, you'll want to change all the references of 'DropCalendar' to whatever the name of your component is.

 ## Copyright Information

-dropCalendar is distributed as GPL (as MODx Revolution is), but the copyright owner (Shaun McCormick) grants all users of dropCalendar the ability to modify, distribute and use dropCalendar in MODx development as they see fit, as long as attribution is given somewhere in the distributed source of all derivative works.
+DropCalendar is distributed as GPL (as MODx Revolution is), but the copyright owner (Shaun McCormick) grants all users of DropCalendar the ability to modify, distribute and use DropCalendar in MODx development as they see fit, as long as attribution is given somewhere in the distributed source of all derivative works.